|

 colorful enough to keep everyone interested.

-parrots can perform are endless.
-In shows, most are used for
+these parrots can perform are endless.
+In shows, most are used

-retrieving dollar bills from audience members then returning them.
+for retrieving dollar bills from audience members then returning

-More simple tricks such as waving, turning around, or dancing can
+them.
+More simple tricks such as waving, turning around, or

-easily be picked up too.
-Be sure to use positive reinforcement if
+dancing can easily be picked up too.
+Be sure to use positive

-you want desired behaviors to stick.
-You’ll be amazed at how
+reinforcement if you want desired behaviors to stick.
+You’ll be

 Talking: